Student complaints and grievances

 The Student Academic Complaint Resolution procedure outlines the process of both informal and formal resolution of complaints that fall within the scope of this policy.

 Discrimination, Harassment, or Sexual Violence Complaints (includes all Title IX Complaints)

-UMD Human Resources and Equal Opportunity (HR&EO) and the UMD Office of Student Conduct and Conflict Resolution (OSCCR) serve as neutral parties to advise students about perceived, existing, and potential discrimination, harassment, sexual violence, retaliation, and potential violations of the policy against nepotism through consultation and investigation.
-To report a complaint about a faculty or staff member, please contact HR&EO at email@example.com or (218) 726-7161.
+The UMD Equal Opportunity Associate and the UMD Office of Student Conduct and Conflict Resolution (OSCCR) serve as neutral parties to advise students about perceived, existing, and potential discrimination, harassment, sexual violence, retaliation, and potential violations of the policy against nepotism through consultation and investigation.
+To report a complaint about a faculty or staff member, please contact the UMD Equal Opportunity Associate at email@example.com or (218) 726-8809.
 To report a complaint about a student, please contact OSCCR at firstname.lastname@example.org, (218) 726-7255, or use the online reporting form.
 Anonymous complaints may also be made by reporting through UReport.

 One Stop Student Services Complaints

 If you have any concerns or complaints about information or services received through One Stop Student Services, please contact One Stop Student Services at email@example.com or 218-726-8000, or complete an online One Stop comment card.